smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 ## Motivation

 The SDL core project is actively implementing new features and new functionality.
-To keep the project on track and to reduce risks of regression during implementation refactoring of application manager layer is necessary.
+To keep the project maintainable, on track and to reduce risks of regression during implementation refactoring of application manager layer is necessary.
 Currently, extending SDL functionality may require code duplication.